Quantum local-equilibrium state with fixed multiplicity constraint and Bose-Einstein momentum correlations: Quantum local-equilibrium grand-canonical ensemble

 Our next step is to replace sums over cells with integral over the hypersurface $\sigma$.
 This leads to

 where $p^{\mu}=(p^{\mu}_{1}+p^{\mu}_{2})/2$.
 One-particle momentum spectra then read

-where $f^{\text{leq}}(x,p)$ is the grand-canonical distribution function which has the familiar form of the local-equilibrium distribution function of the relativistic ideal gas of bosons,
+where $f^{\text{leq}}(x,p)$ is the grand-canonical distribution function, which has the familiar form of the local-equilibrium distribution function of the relativistic ideal gas of bosons,

-It is worth noting that our derivation can be readily extended to the local-equilibrium grand-canonical ensemble with non-zero constant chemical potential, $\mu$, associated with mean number of particles.
-Then $u_{\nu}(x)p^{\nu} \rightarrow u_{\nu}(x)p^{\nu} - \mu$.
+It is worth noting that our derivation can be readily extended to the local-equilibrium grand-canonical ensemble with nonzero constant chemical potential, $\mu$, associated with mean number of particles.
+Then, $u_{\nu}(x)p^{\nu} \rightarrow u_{\nu}(x)p^{\nu} - \mu$.

-Evidently, our derivation is rather heuristic and non rigorous.
+Evidently, our derivation is rather heuristic and nonrigorous.
 But, in our opinion, it is instructive and adds some insights into the consistency of the approximations needed to associate quasiequilibrium statistical operator $\rho^{\text{q}}$ with the local-equilibrium ideal Bose gas distribution $f_{\text{leq}}(x,p)$.

 Proceeding in the same way as above, one can readily derive an expression for the two-particle momentum spectra,